Hurence/logisland/faq.md

 ### Do I need Hadoop to play with LogIsland ?
-No, if your goal is simply to aggregate a massive amount of logs in an Elasticsearch cluster, and to define comple event processing rules to generate new events you definitely don't need an Haddoop cluster.
+No, if your goal is simply to aggregate a massive amount of logs in an Elasticsearch cluster, and to define complex event processing rules to generate new events you definitely don't need an Hadoop cluster.

 Kafka topics can be used as an high throughput log buffer for sliding-windows event processing.
-But if you need advanced batch analytics, it's really easy to dump your logs into an haddoop cluster to build machine learning models.
+But if you need advanced batch analytics, it's really easy to dump your logs into an hadoop cluster to build machine learning models.

 ### How do I make it scale ?